timeplus-io/docs/docs/k8s-helm.md

 To uninstall the helm release, just run `helm -n $NS uninstall $RELEASE` to uninstall it.

 Please note, by default, all the PVCs will not be deleted.
 You can use `kubectl get pvc -n $NS` and `kubectl delete pvc <pvc_name> -n $NS` to manually delete them.

+You can run `kubectl delete namespace $NS` to delete all PVCs and the namespace.

 ## Operations